Working sustainably with local fibres from fleece to fibre - creating a woven fabric from a fleece

 Alpaca fleeces

 As a thank you for the fleece donation I make something in return, a handwoven bag, cushion or scarf.
-I think people like to receive something made from the fleece of their own animal.
+I think people like to receive something made from the fleece of their own animal and this blog shows some examples at the end of things that I have made and given.

 Steps to going from fleece to fabric